m-col/xanadu/README.rst

 use better-suited tools to figure out what to do.

-For example, this will delegate item handling to the useful ``mimeopen`` script packaged by many unix distributions ("perl-file-mimeinfo" on Arch Linux), and folder handling to ``thunar``:
+For example, this will delegate item handling to the useful ``mimeopen`` script packaged by many *nix distributions ("perl-file-mimeinfo" on Arch Linux), and folder handling to ``thunar``:

 .. code-block:: sh